 Myths # 2 Overweight Pregnant Women should avoid Exercise and should focus on Walking?

-This is the biggest myths in the pregnant woman’s mind, that overweight ladies should not do exercise or yoga, as it can cause miscarriage or difficulty in breathing.
+This is the biggest myth in the pregnant woman’s mind, that overweight ladies should not do exercise or yoga, as it can cause miscarriage or difficulty in breathing.

 On the other hand, it’s compulsory for overweight pregnant women to start doing exercise, walking, and yoga at the earliest.
 Excess weight will create hurdles in natural childbirth and it can cause many unwanted medical risks.
 Don’t believe what people say, just remember one thing that you are doing this for your baby.